Code-Institute-Submissions/andna5980-boutique_cake_v1_MarResub/README.md

 7. As a returning visitor, I would like to be able to create an account where I can see previous purchases.

 8. As a frequent user I want the system to save my details like my address for future purchases

+9. As a frequent user I would like to leave reviews about the purchase products

 ## Structure